kubernetes/community/sig-service-catalog/charter.md

 ## Scope

 Service Catalog is a Kubernetes extension project that implements the [Open Service Broker API](https://www.openservicebrokerapi.org/) (OSBAPI).
-It allows application developers to provision and consume cloud services natively from within Kubernetes.
+It enables application developers to provision cloud services from within Kubernetes and integrates configuration and discovery of those services into Kubernetes resources.

 ### In scope